ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ## Toolbar

 A toolbar is a base for other components.
 Usually, you would put other UI elements inside it.
-But it can also be nested inside a balloon or dropdown.
+It can also be nested inside a balloon or dropdown.
 You can use the {@link module:ui/toolbar/toolbarview~ToolbarView `ToolbarView`} class to instantiate a toolbar.

 ### Text

 {@snippet framework/ui/ui-toolbar-text}

-As mentioned earlier, you can put different UI elements inside a toolbar.
+You can put different UI elements inside a toolbar.
 A simple text node is one example.
 You can use the {@link module:ui/toolbar/toolbarview~ToolbarView#items `items`} property to add a component to a toolbar.

 ```js
 import { ToolbarView, View } from '@ckeditor/ckeditor5-ui';